 Course pre-requisites: Participants need to be competent in operating their computer i.e. be able to manage multiple programs and windows simultaneously, readily adapt, learn and trouble-shoot new software.
 Participants do not need to be advanced computer users, rather, competent computer users.
 The December date enables the course to be completed during the Christmas holidays, finishing mid Term 1.
 Accredited PD Hrs = 12

 Secondary & Middle School Maths Teachers

-A normal online course delivered through moodle over several weeks is worth from 5-12 hrs depending on the course content and its objectives.
-Participants will not need to take time off, the course date is the START date only, end dates will be listed and course hours advertised.
+A normal online course is delivered over 1-12 weeks and is worth from 3-12 PDhrs depending on the course content and its objectives.
+Participants will not need to take time off, the course date is the START date only, end dates will be advertised with course hours.
+Learn more HERE.

 This course can be accessed 24/7 over a 16 week period.
 Due to the requirements of the course and the challenges of learning new software and work flows, participants will need to spread their involvement evenly over much of the 16 week period.